 Clicky

-That’s why I’m here in this post – to spill the beans on the effective ways to get that unwanted water out of your jet ski’s footwells and, more importantly, preventing it coming back.
+That’s why I’m here in this post – to spill the beans on the effective ways to get that unwanted water out of your footwells and, more importantly, preventing it coming back.
 So, let’s dive in and keep those footwells dry and bug-free!

 The footwells of your watercraft is where your feet rest, but due to its design, it acts a giant bucket that collects water.

-It’s rainwater that often collects in the footwells of most jet skis, and it attracts bugs like mosquitos.
+It’s rainwater that often collects in the footwells of most PWCs, and it attracts bugs like mosquitos.
 It also blisters the fiberglass and traps mold that damages your cover and seats.
+You can also get a “slime build up” if the water sits for too long, which is slippery, especially if you get it on your feet.

-There are several ways to get water out of the footwells of your PWC, here is a list of the best ways.
+There are several ways to get water out of the footwells of your PWC, here is a list of the best ways:

 1. Transfer Pump